spfave/epic-react-02-react-fundamentals/src/exercise/survey-notes.md

 Getting form input data using React refs to HTML elements
 Performing functions on form input upon input change
 Controlled and uncontrolled react form elements

+## 07: Rendering Arrays
+Rendering lists in React
+Importance of the key prop on a rendered list
+Importance of a unique key prop on a rendered list